We are very pleased to announce the 2020 She Lives Master Class in Composition!

-Among his current projects are a new opera for the Osnabrück Theatre, to be premiered in April 2018 and a new work for chamber orchestra, commissioned by the San Francisco Contemporary Chamber Players.
+Among his current projects are a new opera for the Osnabrück Theatre and a new work for chamber orchestra, commissioned by the San Francisco Contemporary Chamber Players.

 Corbett is also an active guitarist in various improvisation groups.
 His music is published by Edition Nova Vita Berlin and distributed worldwide by CF Peters.
 CDs of his music have been released on Kreuzberg Records, Cybele, Mode, CRI, Edition Zeitklang, Blue Griffin, Edition Kopernikus and Ambitus.
 Corbett lives with his wife and three children in Schwetzingen.